cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 translations for new versions of CT1.

 Potential further translations:
-- Turkish xxxxxxxxxx Interests, but not started yet.
+- Turkish (xxx): Interests, but not started yet.
-- Russian xxxxxxxxxx Requests, but not started yet.
+- Russian (xxx): Requests, but not started yet.